- Who are we?

-The Queen Mary Ethics of Research Committee exists to provide oversight of any ethical issues arising in connection with research and to ensure that appropriate systems are in place so that research at Queen Mary is always conducted with full awareness of ethical issues, and necessary precautions and actions are taken to preserve high ethical standards.
+The Queen Mary Ethics of Research Committee (QMERC) provides ethical scrutiny of research projects conducted by Queen Mary researchers.
+It exists to provide approval and oversight of research and works to ensure that research at Queen Mary is always conducted with full awareness of the ethical issues, and necessary precautions are taken to preserve the highest ethical standards.

 Who should apply?

 We invite applications from Queen Mary researchers, who are planning to conduct research using Queen Mary premises or facilities, or conducted at sites elsewhere but led by Queen Mary staff.
 We review applications from all disciplines across all Schools and Institutes.

 We work closely with our colleagues in the JRMO Governance team, and in some circumstances, where the study procedures are classified as high risk and/or interventional, the proposal may also require formal sponsorship from Governance via a process known as ‘dual review’.